recent posts

 2. Large Image Size

-Reduce image size by using a smaller base image or cleaning up unused dependencies during the build process:
+Reduce image size by using a smaller base image or cleaning up dependencies:

 RUN apt-get clean && rm -rf /var/lib/apt/lists/*